 The key is buying a house, spending the $1,000 a year to maintain it, and go for practicality over flashiness, especially early when you don’t have it paid off yet.
 Remember, spending $20,000 to renovate a kitchen doesn’t make you any money.
 But spending $2,000 to replace dated countertops and backsplashes with something that looks nice and won’t go out of style improves your quality of life and when the time comes to sell, you’ll probably get most of that money back out of it.

 Food and clothing aren’t investments either.
 The scam society has played on itself is convincing large elements of the population that one of the three basic needs for life is an investment, and therefore worth overpaying for.
 The trick is to get your basic needs in a cost-effective fashion.
-Do that, and then you’ll have more money to spend, or can retire earlier.
+Do that, and then you’ll have more money to spend, save for retirement, and maybe even retire earlier.